PyQuantSharp/Backtesting/README.md

 When sharing version 1 I wrote:
 Current performance on my Lenovo T450s: Going through 1800 stocks over 5 years of daily data takes ~8 minutes.

-That was getting very bothersome and now I can run the script through about 4500 stocks in ~3 minutes.
+That was getting very bothersome and 2.0 runs through 4500 stocks in ~3 minutes.
-There is no reason to go back to version 1 other than for trying to understand the deeper logic of Python.
+There is no reason to go back to version 1 other than for trying to understand the deeper logic behind Python.
-Performance wise it is too slow for larger datasets and version leads to exactly the same data.
+Performance wise it is too slow for larger datasets and version 2 leads to exactly the same data.